 Argonne National Laboratory

-Collaboration: STAR, CLAS12, and ATHENA
+Collaboration: ePIC, CLAS12, and STAR

 • Investigating the proton spin structre with the STAR and CLAS12 experiments.